pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

     Nat.mod (#b8ohknd8mu n) 2 == 0
 ```

 We can easily associate a new name with the hash if desired; this is just another constant time operation.
-It should be evident at this point, refactoring is quite a breeze in Unison since it is very difficult to break anything.
+It should be evident at this point, that refactoring is quite a breeze in Unison, since it is very difficult to break anything.
 The Unison codebase can never be in a broken or corrupt state, assuming we don't manually edit via external means, of course.

 In addition to easy refactoring, the hashing mechanism used by Unison has some nice implications for iteration times.
 In fact, there is no such thing as "building" a Unison codebase.
 Building (parsing, typechecking) is done immediately when the code is committed to the database and then cached as files on disk.
 Thus, if I write a recursive Fibonacci implementation once, and commit it to the codebase, I'll never ever have to build it again, even if I decide to reimplement it with a new name.
 Furthermore, other people collaborating with me on the same codebase won't ever have to build it, either.
 For these reasons, you are almost _never_ waiting around for code to compile while writing Unison.
 These cached files are even used when adding new code which depends on old code.
 Since we have the results of typechecking old code cached, for example, Unison can go straight to typechecking _just_ the new code.